microsoft/live-share/docs/reference/use-cases.md

 ### Team Brown Bags

-Team brown bags are effectively like peer mentoring, but presented to an entire team, and potentially, more focused on socializing generally useful knowledge, as opposed to onboarding support and/or helping with a specific task.
+Team brown bags are effectively like peer mentoring, but presented to an entire team, and potentially, more focused on socializing generally useful knowledge, as opposed to on-boarding support and/or helping with a specific task.

 ### Classroom Lectures

 When instructors are teaching a lesson, they can use Live Share to share their project with students, instead of simply presenting their screen.
 This allows the entire class to follow along with the teacher, while being able to interact with the project on their own.
 Additionally, the teacher can ask individual students to assist in solving a particular portion of the lesson (e.g. "Which method should we call here?"), which can help in the social aspects of the class, without requiring students to walk up to the front of the room, or even be physically present in the same room (e.g. online courses).

+To fully optimize Live Share for this scenario, we need to support read-only access ([#55](https://github.com/MicrosoftDocs/live-share/issues/55)), increase the current guest limit ([#229](https://github.com/MicrosoftDocs/live-share/issues/229)), and simplify the way that sessions are initiated ([#422](https://github.com/MicrosoftDocs/live-share/issues/422)).

 ## Code reviews